-Source: Australia's Health in brief 2010 Report, Australian Institute of Health and Welfare, page 19.
+Source: 'Australia's Health 2012' - Australian Institute of Health and Welfare, June 2012.

-These built-in benefits are automatically included with your Trauma cover.
+These built-in benefits are automatically included with your Trauma Cover.

 Built-in benefits What is it?
-Limited Death Benefit OC SMSF This benefit applies to stand alone Trauma Cover and Trauma Cover with optional TPD Cover.
+Limited Death Benefit Non Super This benefit applies to stand alone Trauma Cover and Trauma Cover with optional TPD Cover.
 If the life insured dies and the Trauma Benefit is not payable, we will pay \$10,000.
-Accommodation Benefit If a medical practitioner certifies that the life insured must remain confined to bed due to their trauma condition; and ос • the life insured is more than 100 kilometres from their home and an immediate family member is required to travel from their home to be with the life insured or • an immediate family member is required to travel more than 100 kilometres from their home to be with the life insured, we will reimburse accommodation costs for an immediate family member of up to \$500 per day for a maximum of 30 days.
-Financial Advice Benefit If we pay the full Trauma Cover amount insured, we will reimburse up to \$2,000 for the preparation of a financial plan by a financial adviser for the person whom we paid the Trauma Benefit. oc This benefit will be paid once across all OnePath policies covering the life insured.
-Auto Conversion On the policy anniversary when the life insured is age 70, the Trauma Cover will automatically convert to TPD Cover with the Non-working TPD definition.
+Accommodation Benefit Non Super If a medical practitioner certifies that the life insured must remain confined to bed due to their trauma condition; and the life insured is more than 100 kilometres from their home and an immediate family member is required to travel from their home to be with the life insured; or an immediate family member is required to travel more than 100 kilometres from their home to be with the life insured; we will reimburse accommodation costs for an immediate family member of up to \$500 per day for a maximum of 30 days.
+Financial Advice Benefit Non Super If we pay the full Trauma Cover amount insured, we will reimburse up to \$2,000 for the preparation of a financial plan by a financial adviser for the person whom we paid the Trauma Benefit.
+This benefit will be paid once across all OnePath policies covering the life insured.
+Auto Conversion Non Super On the policy anniversary when the life insured is age 70, the Trauma Cover (including SuperLink Trauma) will automatically convert to TPD Cover with the Non-working TPD definition.
 The TPD Cover amount insured after the conversion will be the same as the Trauma Cover amount insured to a total of \$3 million.
 If the TPD Cover is an option to the Trauma Cover, we will only convert the amount of Trauma Cover in excess of the optional TPD Cover.
 If the Trauma Cover is an option to Life Cover, we will only convert that amount of Trauma Cover in excess of any TPD Cover as an option to Life Cover.
-If the total of all cover for trauma and total and permanent disability for the life insured under all policies issued by us is more than \$3 million or if an instalment benefit payment type applies, an equivalent instalment amount, we will only convert such an amount of Trauma Cover that the total of all cover for total and permanent disability for the life insured under all policies issued by us after the conversion is \$3,000,000, or if an instalment benefit payment type applies, an equivalent instalment amount.
+If the total of all cover for trauma and total and permanent disability for the life insured under all policies issued by us is more than \$3 million or if an instalment benefit payment type applies, an equivalent instalment amount, we will only convert such an amount of Trauma Cover that the total of all cover for total and permanent disability for the life insured under all policies issued by us after the conversion is \$3 million, or if an instalment benefit payment type applies, an equivalent instalment benefit payment type applies, an equivalent instalment benefit payment type applies, an equivalent instalment amount.
 The balance of any Trauma Cover not converted under this policy will end at the date of conversion.
 If any medical loadings or specific exclusions applied to the original Trauma Cover, these will also be applied to the converted TPD Cover.